International

 binary economics –

-which, implementing genuinely just market principles in a
+which, implementing genuinely just market principles in

-counter-inflationary way, uses interest-free money/credit
+a counter-inflationary way, uses interest-free money/credit

 (i.e., repayable and cancellable loans) for:–

-xxxxx• public capital expenditure
+xxxxx• public capital

-of the present cost)
+one quarter of the present cost)

 xxxxx• private capital

-expenditure if thereby new owners of capital, receiving as
+expenditure if thereby new owners of capital, receiving

-income the full earnings of xxxxxcapital,
+as income the full earnings of xxxxxcapital,

 are created